agouch/SWE-6733---Outdora/README.md

   - Approval from team members
   - Data is secured and organized successfully
 - **Estimated in Story Points:** 8
+- **Rationale**: Designing tables for Users, Preferences, and Profile, each estimated at 8 story points.
+These tasks collectively focus on organizing and securing user data efficiently.
+They are crucial for maintaining data integrity and accessibility, ensuring that user information, preferences, and profile details are stored securely and can be retrieved accurately as required by the application's functionalities.

 #### Design DB Table for Preferences

 **User Story:**
 As a user, I want my preferences to be stored efficiently so that the app can provide personalized recommendations based on my settings.